-Group financial statements Parent Company financial statements Overall materiality £484,000 (2017: £393,000). £547,000 (2017: £603,000).
-How we determined it 5% of profit before tax (2017: 5% of profit before tax and exceptional items).
-1% of total assets.
-Rationale for benchmark applied Based on the benchmarks used in the Annual Report, profit before tax is the primary measure used by the shareholders in assessing the performance of the Group, and is a generally accepted auditing benchmark.
-Total assets is considered to be appropriate as the Parent company is not profit oriented.
-The company acts as a holding company, holding investments in subsidiaries along with investment property which is utilised by the Group's trading entities.
+Group financial statements Parent Company financial statements Overall materiality £436,000 (2018: £484,000). £350,000 (2018: £350,000).
+How we determined it 5% of profit before tax.
+0.6% of total assets.
+Rationale for benchmark applied Profit before tax is the primary measure used by the shareholders in assessing the performance of the Group, and is a generally accepted auditing benchmark.
+Total assets is considered to be appropriate as the Parent Company is not profit oriented.
+The Parent Company acts as a holding company, holding investments in subsidiaries along with investment property which is utilised by the Group's trading entities.